PROFESSIONAL LEARNING

 • Regular class attendance

 Building a relationship through effective and open communication is the core of a successful educational experience for children.
-Here are 9 caregiver and parent-teacher communication strategies that can be used to build relationships that support children through the learning process:
+Here are eight caregiver and parent-teacher communication strategies that can be used to build relationships that support children through the learning process:

 1. Initiate first contact

-As soon as teachers know which students they have in their classroom for the year, they can initiate contact with the families.
+As soon as teachers know which students they have in their classroom for the year, they can initiate contact with families.
 This can be as simple as sending an introductory email or making a phone call.
 In any case, it gives both family members and teachers an early opportunity to introduce each other and open the lines of communication.
 Knowing that the teacher is available right from the start gives family members the peace of mind that they’re going to be involved in the learning process.

 2. Consistent communication